The Ultimate Guide to a Successful Headshots Photoshoot

 Before reaching out, gather the basics: headcount, sample dates, locations, and final deadlines.
 If you have reference images or brand guidelines, send those too.
 A few lines are enough to start a conversation.
 We are used to stepping into existing brand systems or helping create a consistent visual starting point from scratch.

 The next step is simple.
-Send a scope and timing note to hello@match-production.com or visit our booking page.
+Send a scope and timing note to or visit our booking page.
 We will respond with realistic next steps, not a vague quote that needs three follow-up calls to understand.

 We hope this information helps you feel prepared and confident for your upcoming headshots photoshoot.